-Prerequisite: See assessment and placement guide.
+Prerequisite: Appropriate placement score.

 Techniques of effective written communications for business.
 This will include psychology of communicating with customer service emphasis, focus on international communications, and accuracy and conciseness needed for in-house e-mail.

 BE 243 Computerized Keyboarding III